Intro to MCP

 The reason this request is structured in an odd way (AUTH_HEADER instead of AUTH_TOKEN) is because Cursor does not allow spaces within the args array, but does so for env vars.
 This might become obsolete in future versions.

-All requests to the MCP server must be authenticated.
-Superglue’s MCP integration uses a key-based authentication system just like the GQL endpoint.
+All requests to the MCP server must be authenticated. superglue’s MCP integration uses a key-based authentication system just like the GQL endpoint, see quickstart.

 MCP interactions are session-based.
 A session allows the server to maintain context across multiple requests from the same client.